Sweet Treats to Delight Your Holiday Guests

 Clasen's European Bakery offers an overwhelming selection of treats to sweeten your holiday season.
 From classic chocolates to a rich rum fruit cake, there's something for every sweet tooth.
 Or, why not indulge in a holiday sampler to enjoy them all?

 As a true European bakery, Clasen's offers authentic, traditional treats you won't find anywhere else.
-Try their holiday stollen—a light, sweet coffee cake dough filled with walnuts, candied fruit, and golden raisins, then iced and topped with more walnuts and fruit.
+Try their holiday stollen — a light, sweet coffee cake dough filled with walnuts, candied fruit, and golden raisins, then iced and topped with more walnuts and fruit.
 Or delight in Zimtsterne, a cinnamon star cookie made from ground hazelnuts, almonds, and a delicate meringue.
-For a showstopper, they even offer a Bûche de Noël (Yule Log) in two sizes.
+For a showstopper, they even offer a Bûche de Noël (Yule Log) that serves up to six people.

 While some holiday favorites can be shipped nationwide, the full selection of sweet treats is only available in-store.
-Many items are available daily, but they sell quickly— be sure to place an online pre-order for pickup to guarantee your favorites.
+Many items are available daily, but they sell quickly — be sure to place an online pre-order for pickup to guarantee your favorites.
 Online orders can be picked up on Mondays, Wednesdays, Fridays, or Saturdays.
 Order by Friday, Dec.
-20, to ensure you receive everything you need for your holiday celebrations.
+19, to ensure you receive everything you need for your holiday celebrations.

 Grace Coffee Co.